rodalbuyeh/dsc102-sp23/index.md

 {: .challenge }
 Venky from Amazon's Alexa AI team will be visiting on Thursday 5/25.
-There will be a 2% extra credit opportunities available during his visit.
+There will be a 2% extra credit opportunity during his visit.

 Click the 📺 icons below to view lecture recording.